ExpediaGroup/shunting-yard/README.md

 ### Specifying target database & table names

-Shunting Yard will by default replicate the data into the replica data lake with same replica database name and table name as source.
-Sometimes this is not ideal and a user might prefer to change the replica database name or table name or both.
+Shunting Yard will by default replicate the data into the replica data lake with same replica database name and table name as the source.
+Sometimes a user might need to change the replica database name or table name or both.
 The YAML fragments below shows some common options for specifying the replica database and table name for the selected tables.

 #### Specify both replica database and table name